omochi/swift-react/docs/testing.md

 ### Browser Execution Mode via Carton

 Using Carton's testing features, test code compiled into Wasm is connected with the real DOM for testing in a browser.
 Carton is used solely for its testing capabilities, with the build to Wasm being configured independently.
-Therefore, preparing the environment is necessary for building: [Environment Preparation](./configure.md)
+Therefore, preparing the environment is necessary for building: [Setting Up Environment](./configure.md)

 Build and test execution are wrapped in a script, so you use the following command: